Vector searching using n8n and Qdrant was easy.

 The overall system is very simple.

-- Create a workflow in n8n to retrieve CSV data from GitHub and input it into Qdrant.
+1. We create a workflow using n8n, retrieve CSV data from GitHub, and feed it into Qdrant.

-By simply connecting n8n nodes, we were able to easily automate processes such as data acquisition, processing, and queries to Qdrant.
+By simply connecting n8n nodes, we were able to easily automate processes such as data acquisition, processing, and querying Qdrant.

-We found that by combining n8n and Qdrant, it is very easy to build an AI-based QA system.
+We found that by combining n8n and Qdrant, it's possible to build an AI-powered QA system very easily.

-This mechanism can be applied to a variety of purposes.
+This mechanism can be applied to a variety of uses.

-It can also be used as a help desk for inquiries to the company's information systems department, etc.
+It can also be used as a contact point (help desk) for inquiries to the company's IT department, etc.

-It will be possible to automatically answer routine questions such as "How to set up a PC" and "How to apply to use software" 24 hours a day, 365 days a year.
+It will be possible to automatically answer standard questions such as "How to set up a PC" and "How to apply to use software" 24 hours a day, 365 days a year.

 summary